- Instructions for Form 8082 - Introductory Material

 IU Under the Centralized Partnership Audit Regime

-If the partnership elects under section 6227(b)(2) to have its reviewed year partners take all the adjustments into account, all modifications by the partnership (that would have been allowed had the partnership paid an IU) aren’t allowed and are disregarded.
+If the partnership validly elects under section 6227(b)(2) to have its reviewed year partners take all the adjustments into account, any modifications applied to the IU submitted on Form 8980 will be disregarded.

 Regarding modifications, see Item E under Part I, earlier.

-The applicability of interest and penalties is discussed above.
+The applicability of interest and penalties is discussed under Interest and penalties applicable to the IU, earlier.
 The BBA AAR may include a prepayment for interest and penalties.
 If making prepayments, the AAR should include documentation that supports the calculations.
-A payment made with Form 1065 should detail the portions of the payment that are for the IU, the prepaid estimated interest, and the prepaid estimated penalties.
+A schedule must be attached to Form 1065 that details the portions of the prepayment that are for the IU, the prepaid estimated interest, and the prepaid estimated penalties.
 The total of all three should be reflected on Form 1065, page 1, line 26.

-Under section 6232(b), partnerships filing a BBA AAR that have adjustments that result in an IU, and don't elect the alternative to payment of the IU (by not electing to push out the adjustments to the reviewed year partners), must pay the IU, which should be shown on Form 1065, page 1, line 26, at the same time that the AAR is filed.
-When paying by check, include the name of the partnership, “Form 1065,” the TIN of the partnership, the tax year, and “BBA AAR Imputed Underpayment.”
+Under section 6232(a)(2), partnerships filing a BBA AAR that have adjustments resulting in an IU, and that don’t elect the alternative to payment of the IU, must pay the IU at the time of filing the AAR.
+The IU should be shown on Form 1065, page 1, line 26.
+When paying by check, include the name of the partnership, “Form 1065,” the taxpayer identification number of the partnership, the tax year, and “BBA AAR Imputed Underpayment.”
 Checks must be made payable to “United States Treasury” and included with the BBA AAR.
 If making an electronic payment, choose the payment description “BBA AAR Imputed Underpayment” from the list of payment types.

 Figuring the IU